zsyasd/Excavating-RoI-Attention-for-Underwater-Object-Detection/README.md

 ### Dataset

-Since the authors of FERNet haven't open source the UWD dataset, we use dataset UTDAC2020, the download link of which is shown as follows.
+We use dataset UTDAC2020, the download link of which is shown as follows.

 https://drive.google.com/file/d/1avyB-ht3VxNERHpAwNTuBRFOxiXDMczI/view?usp=sharing